kohnson/polhi-pwsh/README.md

 Info
 ----
-> When's it coming out?
+> When's it coming out?<br/>
 When grill finishes it.
-Be patient.
+Be patient.<br/>
-> How will the powershell version work?
+> How will the powershell version work?<br/>
-It's a text-based story that runs in your terminal.
+It's a text-based story that runs in your terminal.<br/>
-> The default powershell colours are ugly.
+> The default powershell colours are ugly.<br/>
 Right-click the title bar, select "Properties", and change them to your liking.
 Do the same thing in the "Defaults" section.